Career and Technical Education Pathways

 Baking And Pastry 1

 This course is an option following Culinary Essentials 1.
 This course allows culinary students a more rigorous and in-depth study of baking and pastry work.
-Areas of study include: Baking terminology, tool and equipment use, formula conversions, functions of ingredients, and methods used in creating quick breads, yeasted breads, pastries, cookies, and other desserts.
+Areas of study include baking terminology, tool and equipment use, formula conversions, functions of ingredients, and methods used in creating quick breads, yeasted breads, pastries, cookies, and other desserts.
 The fundamentals of dough and basic decorating skills are covered.
 The appropriate use of technology and industry standard equipment is part of this course.

 Baking And Pastry 2